About Us

 Executive Director

-Marilyn Raichle began her career in Seattle as producer at The Bathhouse Theatre and Tacoma Actors Guild and was a Theatre Communications Fellow at the Guthrie in Minneapolis.
-In 1987 she founded the Seattle International Children’s Festival, introducing children to world culture through the performing arts and growing to become the largest such festival in the US.
+Marilyn Raichle began her career in the performing arts.
+She founded the Seattle International Children’s Festival, introducing children to world culture through the performing arts.
 In 2007, she received a Master of Public Administration from Harvard University’s Kennedy School of Government.
-Upon returning to Seattle she became a care partner for her parents, both of whom were developing Alzheimer’s Disease.
-In 2010, inspired by her mother’s newfound artistic ability, she founded The Art of Alzheimer’s, celebrating the creativity of persons living with dementia and the power of the creative arts to enrich and empower their lives.
+Upon returning to Seattle, her career was upended when she became the family caregiver for her parents, both of whom were developing dementia.

 Advisory Board